TOO GOOD TO BE TRUE

-A client informed me, over an informal lunch, that he has been granted an exciting, not-to-be-missed, one-time only opportunity to buy-over a rival company.
-My client considered this an excellent offer as it would enable him to acquire the rival’s clientele and expand his business.
-He had already negotiated the price and on the verge of inking the deal.
+Over an informal lunch, a client informed us that he had been granted an exciting, not-to-be-missed, one-time-only opportunity to buy over a rival company.
+Our client considered this an excellent offer as it would enable him to acquire the rival’s clientele and expand his business.
+He had already negotiated the price and was on the verge of inking the deal.

-Being always a lawyer, I offered to “check out” the target company; and advised that a routine risk management measure would entail conducting a due diligence search on the company’s liabilities and contracts.
+Being lawyers, we offered to “check out” the target company; and advised that a routine risk management measure would entail conducting a due diligence checks on the company’s liabilities and contracts.

-My client assured me that there was absolutely no need to waste money on due diligence checks as the target company had already made frank disclosure of debts amounting to $800,000 which both parties had mutually agreed to take into account in the purchase price.
-He felt that the owner, in divulging such information, had proven himself a man of integrity – or else why disclose the enormity of its liabilities?
+Our client assured us that there was absolutely no need to waste money on due diligence checks as the target company had already made frank disclosure of debts amounting to $800k, which both parties had mutually agreed to take into account in the purchase price.
+In divulging such information, he felt that the owner had proven himself a man of integrity – or else why disclose the enormity of its liabilities?

-I suggested to my client that the due diligence exercise would be part of my services when representing him in the purchase; and that in any case, it would not delay the sale nor cost a lot of money.
-The client agreed with some reluctance (and only because he wanted to prove that I was being paranoid!)
+We suggested to my client that the due diligence exercise would be part of our services when representing him in the purchase; in any case, it would not delay the sale or cost much money.
+The client reluctantly agreed (and only because he wanted to prove that I was being paranoid!)

-Our due diligence showed that the target company owed creditors total debts in excess of $2.3 million.
-Additionally, foreign workers employed by a “sister” company were being deployed in their workshops and being paid an hourly wage; putting the company in breach of strict MOM regulations concerning the employment of foreign workers.
-Our “man of integrity” turned out to be a “man of straw” after all.
+Our due diligence showed that the target company owed creditors total debts of over $2.3 million!
+Additionally, foreign workers employed by a “sister” company were being deployed in their workshops and being paid an hourly wage, putting the company in breach of strict MOM regulations concerning the employment of foreign workers.
+So our “man of integrity” turned out to be a “man of straw” after all.

 Our client was very grateful (and humbled) that we had saved him from a “rotten” deal.